 TotalBoat Seal is a fast-curing elastomeric marine sealant that adheres tenaciously to fiberglass, wood, metal, glass, Starboard & vinyl.
 It provides a highly elastic waterproof seal ideal for bedding hardware, windshields, and portholes as well as flush & overlapping joints.
 Once cured, Seal is paintable and sandable.

 Seal is highly UV stable and will not sag on vertical surfaces.
 It boasts superior properties over most leading sealants including strength, adhesion, elongation, and shelf life.
 For use above and below the waterline.
 Do not use on wood deck seams.

-Choose from a 3 oz. tube or a 10 oz. cartridge, in White only.
-A 6-pack of 10 oz. cartridges is also available.
+Available in White only.
+Choose from a 3 oz. tube, 10 oz. cartridge, or 6-pack of 10 oz. cartridges.
 Cartridges fit standard 290ml caulk guns.

 The item was added to your wishlist.